plhc-logo-white-trans

 Into the Wild: A Modern Wilderness Narrative In 1992, Chris McCandless walked into the Alaskan wilderness seeking the sublime power of nature, and ultimately became immortalized for his tragic devotion.
 Jon Krakauer’s bestselling novel, Into the Wild, recounted McCandless’ nomadic journey until it untimely ended with his death [1].
 Since publication, readers have been fascinated […]

-What’s Happening at the PLHC?
+What’s Happening at the PEHC?

 Support Our Cause and Donate